liantze/AltaCV/README.md

 # AltaCV, yet another LaTeX CV/Résumé class

-v1.3.3 (31 October 2020), by LianTze Lim (liantze@gmail.com)
+v1.5 (8 May 2021), by LianTze Lim (liantze@gmail.com)

+* Moved biblatex-related code to *.cfg files for easier edit on 8 May 2021
+* Removed dependency on academicons on 12 Apr 2021
-_Clickable hyperlinked info fields added on 10 May 2020_
+* Clickable hyperlinked info fields added on 10 May 2020

-_Sample file with new paracol layout added on 2 February 2020_
+* Sample file with new paracol layout added on 2 February 2020

 (Thanks to [Nur](https://github.com/nurh) for the name.)